 Model Equipment

-In this topic, you will read about adding a model equipment entity, defining the components of the model equipment, selling the model equipment, and performing additional actions on the equipment.
+In this topic, you will read about adding a piece of model equipment, defining the components of the model equipment, selling the model equipment, and performing additional actions on the equipment.

 Understanding the Process of Model Equipment Creation

-To create a model equipment entity in the system, you perform the following steps:
+To create a piece of model equipment in the system, you perform the following steps:

-1. If you want to track the components of the model equipment entity in the system, you create at least one item class for components on the Item Classes (IN201000) form.
-For details on component item classes, see Component Item Class.
+1. If you want to track the components of a piece of model equipment in the system, you create at least one item class for components on the Item Classes (IN201000) form.

 3. If your company is going to register the selling and replacing of components in the system while employees work with either service orders or sales orders, you create stock items for the components of this model equipment entity on the Stock Items (IN202500) form.
 For details on selling and replacing components, see the component-related topics in the Equipment Management Use Cases chapter.

-4. You create the model equipment entity on the Stock Items form.
+4. You create a piece of model equipment on the Stock Items form.

 Defining Components and Warranties